The next Ordinary Meeting of the Parish Council is Wednesday 17th April at 7.45 pm

 A list of the dates for the parish council meetings in the financial year 2018/19 can be found here Dates of meetings 201819-1

-Consultation on the Settlements and Countryside Local Plan Part 2
+Daventry District Council Settlements and Countryside Local Plan

 The National Planning Framework (NPPF), published by the Department for Communities and Local Government in March 2012, sets out the governments planning policies for England.
 Paragraphs 76 to 78 introduce a new Local Green Space designation (LGS) to protect local green areas of particular importance to local communities.
 This will enable communities, in certain circumstances, to identify and protect areas that are of value to them through local and neighbourhood plans.